-The most popular route leads from Batukaru temple (Pura Batukaru).
+Historically, the most popular route was the one that leads from Batukaru temple (Pura Batukaru) which is known as Jalur Wongaye Gede.
 The Pura Lahur temple perches at 823m at the end of the steep road north of Meliling past Wongaya Gede.
 This was the state ancestral temple of the Tabanan court, and each of the shrines represents a different dynastic ancestor.
 It usually takes 4 or 5 hours to the summit of the mountain and 3 and a half hours to descend.

 However, whilst this route would appear to be the most commonly used, it is very unfortunate that the staff at the temple office have begun to gain a very bad reputation indeed, particularly when dealing with non-Indonesians.
 They are very unhelpful towards would-be hikers – ridiculous sums of money have been demanded for a guide (which they consider to be obligatory), they will claim that you require permits from various local authorities, and to get onto the trail to the summit itself from the temple car park you have to enter the temple area (for which wearing a sarong is required).

 Therefore, the other routes below are recommended instead and are growing in popularity.

 This trail is in good condition and the starting point is a very peaceful and picturesque one.
 To get to the more hassle-free starting point near Jatiluwih it is best to have a local driver who knows the area as the roads up in the hills north of Tabanan are quite difficult to navigate.
 The trailhead is at another temple – Pura Luhur Bhujangga Waisnawa Gunung Sari (930m).